CristianJPalma/Bingo-Zone/README.md

-# Bingo Fest -  Web Bingo Playable
+# Bingo Zone -  Web Bingo Playable
-description...
+Bingo Zone is an easy and interactive web game to play. where it has various game modes to have a fun time